cbeauhilton/beauhilton.com/posts/geocheatcode.md

 *Pretty* well.

-## But Mapping is Hard
+## But mapping is hard

-The main issues I ran into with these services were:
+Problems with these services:

 1. they expected well-formed and reasonable queries
-2. if they didn't know the answer, the guesses were often pretty wildly off, or they would refuse to guess at all
+2. if they didn't know the answer, the guesses were often wildly off, or they would refuse to guess at all

 If I'm mapping 90,000 things,
-I am going to write some code
+I'm going to write some code
-to go through each of those 90,000 things and ask the mapping services to kindly tell me what I want to know for each one.
+to go through each of those 90,000 things and ask the mapping services to kindly tell me what I want to know.
-Though I write sanitation code to clean up the 90,000 things before sending each request,
-I'm not going to quality check each of those 90,000 things.
+Though I write sanitation code to clean up the 90,000 things, I'm not going to quality check each of those 90,000 things.
 Sometimes things among the 90,000 things are kinda nuts (misspelled, inclusive of extraneous data, oddly formatted), in idiosyncratic ways that are impossible to completely cover, no matter how much code I write to catch the weird cases.

-I would like my solution to be fairly tolerant of weirdnesses, and to make good guesses.
+I would like a solution that is fairly tolerant of weirdnesses, and makes good guesses.

-## Google is Really Good at search
+## Google is really good at search

 I noticed that when I manually typed things into the Google Maps search bar,